priyankajakob/newscorpau-fe-code-test-master/README.md

 3. Navigate to the project directory :
    __cd newscorpau-fe-code-test-master__

+4. Switch to the __main__ branch

-4. Install the dependencies using npm :
+5. Install the dependencies using npm :
    __npm install__

-5. Start the development server :
+6. Start the development server :
    __npm start__